What is BPA?

 What is BPA and is it Harmful?

-BPA is a chemical building block used primarily to make polycarbonate plastic and epoxy resins.
+Bisphenol-A (BPA) is a chemical building block used primarily to make polycarbonate plastic and epoxy resins.
 Polycarbonate plastic has been the material of choice for food and beverage product containers for nearly 50 years because it is lightweight, highly shatter-resistant, and transparent.
 It is widely used in various food containers and many other everyday items, such as eyeglasses and compact discs.
 Many bottled water companies use polycarbonate plastic for their 3- and 5-gallon water cooler bottles.
-It is not, however, used in any retail-sized PET bottled water containers.
+However, it is not used in any retail-sized PET bottled water containers.

 - Many international studies have been conducted to assess the potential for trace levels of BPA to migrate from lined cans or polycarbonate bottles into foods or beverages.
 The conclusions from those studies and comprehensive safety evaluations by government bodies worldwide are that polycarbonate bottles are safe for consumer use.
 Regulatory agencies in several countries have also ruled favorably on the safety of BPA, including the U.S. Food and Drug Administration (FDA), European Food Safety Authority (EFSA), Swiss Federal Office of Public Health, French Food Safety Authority, Health Canada (the FDA equivalent in Canada,) Food Standards Australia New Zealand (FSANZ), and the Japanese National Institute of Advanced Industrial Science and Technology (NIAIST).

-- The consensus among those regulatory agencies is that the current levels of exposure to BPA through food packaging do not pose an immediate health risk to the general population, including infants and children.
-As noted by Health Canada, an adult would have to drink approximately 1,000 liters (or 264 gallons) of water from polycarbonate water cooler bottles every day to approach the science-based safe intake limit for BPA recently established in Canada.
+- The consensus among these regulatory agencies is that the current levels of exposure to BPA through food packaging are safe.
+As noted by Health Canada, an adult would have to drink approximately 1,000 liters (or 264 gallons) of water from polycarbonate water cooler bottles every day to approach the science-based safe intake limit for BPA established in Canada.

 - When issuing its January 2010 statement on this subject, the FDA did not take any formal action to prohibit the use of BPA in any food products.
 In fact, the FDA cautioned against making any changes in food packaging or consumption by either industry or consumers that could jeopardize food safety or reduce intake of food needed for good nutrition.